bekk/bekk-christmas/post/kotlin/wip-kotlinx-serialization.md

 }
 ```

-At this point you may try to convert an object into JSON, but you'll be disappointed when seeing this exception;
+At this point you may try to convert an object into JSON, but unfortunately this exception will spoil all your Christmas jolly;
 ```kotlin
 kotlinx.serialization.SerializationException: Serializer for class 'MyFavoriteObject' is not found.
 Mark the class as @Serializable or provide the serializer explicitly.
 ```
-As briefly mentioned earlier this framework does not rely on reflection, and therefore needs to generate some code when compiling your code in order to work properly.
+As briefly mentioned earlier this framework does not rely on reflection, and therefore needs to generate some code during the compilation of your code in order to work.
 But, how could the compiler ever know which classes it should support?
-Creating `KSerializer`s for every class seen in the classpath would make the compile time excruciating slow.
-And this is why it hints about adding `@Serializable` to your class.
+Creating `KSerializer`s for every class seen in the classpath would make the compile time excruciating slow (the hint is in the exception).
 The `@Serializable` interface serves as the entrypoint to the serialization process, and instructs the serialization plugin to automatically generate the appropriate `KSerializer` for the annotated class.

-At this point you are ready to convert your object to Json (or another data format);
+At this point you are ready to convert your object to Json (or Protobuf if you want);
 ```kotlin
 @Serializable
 data class MyFavoriteObject(val favoriteObject: String)